Friday, July 11, 2025

 wikimedia.org/w/index.php?curid=13897885

 This psalm starts as an individual lament with a prayer request that pulls up short of being fully imprecatory (v.
 1-5).
 David claims his innocence, and at this point in his life, he was innocent of any wrongdoing.
-He had served God, the king, and the people of Israel bravely and faithfully only to be cancelled and nearly killed by the king’s jealousy.
+He had served God, the king, and the people of Israel bravely and faithfully, only to be canceled and nearly killed by the king’s jealousy.
 These specific enemies were persistent in their howling, prowling, and growling when they “don’t eat their fill” (v.15).
 The answer to the question of who let these dogs out is Saul.
-Still, they were seeking their own profit through treachery which is never a good investment strategy.
-David asked the Lord to “punish all the nations” not in general but sparing “none of those who treacherously plot evil” (v.
+Still, they were seeking their own profit through treachery, which is never a good investment strategy.
+David asked the Lord to “punish all the nations,” not in general but sparing “none of those who treacherously plot evil” (v.
 5).

 What is the chorus of this psalm?
 What is the repeated phrase that acts as a bridge between sections?
 “Each evening they come back, howling like dogs and prowling about the city.” (v.
 6, 14) The psalmist adds to the point by repeating that each evening “those who treacherously plot evil” (v.5) come back looking for trouble at his expense.

 Sometimes our troubles...or those troubling people just do not ever seem to go away...coming back "each evening".
-Yet, like the psalmist we can choose to sing of God's strength even when we feel we do not have any; of his steadfast love amid our trial!
+Yet, like the psalmist, we can choose to sing of God's strength even when we feel we do not have any; of his steadfast love amid our trials!

 Photo by Gurth Bramall on Unsplash